bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     draw (1,1)~(2,2)
     draw (3,3)~(4,4)

-Note that all lines of the loop body must have an indentation level that is greater than the indentation of the for-loop itself.
+Note that it is recommanded that the lines of the loop body be indented with at least one space.
+This allows for the recognition of the line "done" which must be by itself for the entire line, and without indentation.
-If a line is encountered that is of the same or less of an indentation level as that of the for-loop, then that line is not considered as part of the loop body, and no additional lines will be considered for inclusion as the loop body.

-This design also permits the inclusion of additional nested for-loop, each of which only to have its own loop body being indented even further inwards.
-The following example show the implementation of two for-loops.
-The toplevel for-loop offsers two loop variables:
-'a', and 'b', and the nested for-loop offers one loop symbol:
-'c'.
-Note that the last 'label.bot' command is not part of the nested for-loop, but rather part of the toplevel for-loop.

-    for a:=[9 19 29] b:=[0.4 0.5 0.6]
+The loop body, once extracted, will undergo "trimming" such that all lines will be trimmed the same number of white spaces on the left hand side.
+This design allows for writing of "nested for loop" possible, such that inner loop will retain its independence during the extraction of loop body of the outer loop.

-      origin x:${a}
+    for a in [9,19,29]; b in [0.4,0.5,0.6]; do origin x:${a}
-      for c:=[16 4]
+      for c in [16,4]; do
         origin y:${c}
         draw (0,0) [h:-6] [v:6]
         draw (0,0) [q:-6,0,-6,6]